Dawnisse/lae/fpga/labs/lab7/README.md

 Select in the **IP Catalog** the **Clocking Wizard** available under *Cores > FPGA Features and Design > Clocking > Clocking Wizard*.
 Right click on **Clocking Wizard** and select **Customize IP...**.

-Create a new IP core named `PLL` with the following festures :
+Create a new IP core named `PLL` with the following features :

 * 100 MHz input clock
 * 200 MHz output clock